NSHipster/articles/2014-04-28-mkgeodesicpolyline.md

 }
 ~~~

-That direction is stored in a new property, `var planeDirection: CLLocationDirection = 0`, calculated from `self.planeDirection = directionBetweenPoints(currentMapPoint, nextMapPoint)` in `updatePlanePosition` (ideally renamed to `updatePlanePositionAndDirection` with this addition).
+That direction is stored in a new property, `var planeDirection: CLLocationDirection`, calculated from `self.planeDirection = directionBetweenPoints(currentMapPoint, nextMapPoint)` in `updatePlanePosition` (ideally renamed to `updatePlanePositionAndDirection` with this addition).
 To make the annotation rotate, we apply a `transform` on `annotationView`:

 ~~~{swift}
 annotationView.transform = CGAffineTransformRotate(mapView.transform,